AustinCodingAcademy/student-gitbook/guide_ssl-install.md

 2. Make sure the folder */var/discourse/shared/standalone/ssl* exists.
 If not, create it using the `mkdir` command

-3. Assuming your old server’s *ssl.key* (private key) and *ssl.crt* (SSL certificate) files have been downloaded to your local machine, copy them to your new machine using the command `scp ssl.key ssl.crt root@YOUR.IP.ADDRESS:/YOUR/PATH/TO/REMOTE/FOLDER`
+3. Assuming your old server’s *ssl.key* (private key) and *ssl.crt* (SSL certificate) files have been downloaded to your local machine, copy them to your new machine using the command <!--email_off-->`scp ssl.key ssl.crt root@YOUR.IP.ADDRESS:/YOUR/PATH/TO/REMOTE/FOLDER`<!--/email_off-->

 4. Lastly, follow the steps from section Step 3A > #4 and #5